 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-For those of you who love ethnic food, curries, stews, sauces, chutneys, this African Chicken Groundnut Stew will be comfort food.
-If you love peanut butter or nut butter and are intrigued by how beautifully creamy they can make a savory soup, I welcome you to embrace this recipe and to make it right away.
+For those of you who love ethnic food, curries, stews, sauces, chutneys, this Chicken Stew will be comfort food.
+If you love peanut butter or almond butter and are intrigued by how beautifully creamy they can make a savory soup, I welcome you to embrace this recipe and make it right away.

-The History of African Groundnut Stew
+The history of African Groundnut Stew

 Variations abound, potentially including okra, tomatoes and eggplant.
 Toppings may include fresh minced parsley, tropical fruit, shredded lettuce, chopped nuts and shredded coconut.
-I enjoy topping ours with fresh basil (because peanut butter and basil go reeeally well together).
+I enjoy topping ours with fresh cilantro or basil (because peanut butter and almond butter + basil go reeeally well together).

 Spanish traders and enslaved Africans first brought groundnuts to the States.
 (West Africa was central to the slave trade.)
 Both George Washington and Thomas Jefferson mention the legumes as early as the late 1790s.
 Today the stew of groundnuts if often part of African Americans’ Kwanzaa celebrations, honoring their African roots.